gorepo-cli/gorepo-cli/README.md

 ### Description

-Runs a script from a specified context
+Run a script for given targets

 ### Usage